Reds vs. Yankees Player Props Betting Odds

 India Stats

-- India has 47 hits with 12 doubles, three home runs, 21 walks and 18 RBI.
-He's also stolen eight bases.
+- India has 13 doubles, three home runs, 22 walks and 18 RBI (48 total hits).
+He's also swiped eight bases.

 India Recent Games